g00sev69/awesome-anti-censorship/README.md

 ## Other

 - [chrome100](https://github.com/e9x/chrome100) - A collection of ChromeOS recovery images (in case you want to mess with the hardware)
-- [Gfiles](https://github.com/BinBashBanana/gfiles) - Collection of HTML5 and flash games, plus webretro
+- [Gfiles](https://github.com/BinBashBanana/gfiles) - Collection of HTML5 and flash games, plus webretro.
 - [BigfootGS](https://github.com/BigfootsGS/BigfootsGS.github.io) - Bigfoot's Game Shack is a collection of unblocked games.
+- [OutRed](https://github.com/OutRed/outred.github.io) - An excellent unblocked game website, run on Github Pages.